rjshap/AutoSharesAPI/rest-api/public-api/managing-users/README.md

 ---
-description: Get a user's information with ETNA Trader API
+description: Get a user's information with AutoShares API
 ---

 # Managing Users